thaljef/Dist-Zilla-Chef/README.md

 Over time, the `dlib` directory may get crufty, or you just might want to cook from scratch again.
-In that case, you "scrub" your workspace to remove the `dlib` directory...
+In that case, you "scrub" your work space to remove the `dlib` directory...

     dzil scrub